School Psychology MA plus Certification

 Additional Funding Opportunities

 Our training program is committed to increasing diversity in the field of school psychology so that our workforce is more representative of the communities we serve.
 We welcome applications from prospective students from historically marginalized backgrounds and students whose lived experiences may uniquely support the schools in which they work.
-We offer a number of fellowships and funded practicum roles that are designed to recruit and train graduate students who can effectively deliver mental health services in high needs schools.
+We offer a number of fellowships and funded practicum roles that are designed to recruit and train graduate students who can effectively deliver mental health services in high-needs schools.

-• Each year, we offer a limited number of fellowships (which offer 25% tuition remission; or the equivalent of 3 credits per semester) to incoming MA/Cert applicants whose lived experiences provide them with a unique perspective of the importance of school psychological services.
+- Each year, we offer a limited number of fellowships (which offer 25% tuition remission; or the equivalent of 3 credits per semester) to incoming MA/Cert applicants whose lived experiences provide them with a unique perspective of the importance of school psychological services.

 Prospective students who are interested in applying for these fellowships should highlight, in 1-2 paragraphs in their personal statements, how their lived experiences provide them with a unique perspective of the importance of school psychological services.
-These paragraphs can address how the applicant’s background, identity, interests, or talents would meaningfully enrich their training program and future place of employment and/or how experiencing a challenge, setback, or failure has prepared this applicant to effectively serve students in high needs schools.
+These paragraphs can address how the applicant’s background, identity, interests, or talents would meaningfully enrich their training program and future place of employment and/or how experiencing a challenge, setback, or failure has prepared this applicant to effectively serve students in high-needs schools.

 There are some opportunities to serve as a graduate assistant on campus (working daytime hours) and receive partial tuition reimbursement as a component of your pay.
 These opportunities do not arise each year, but when they do, our School Psychology students are often highly sought after to fill the roles, which often fit into the schedules of MA/Certification students.

 For example, The COMPASS Program provides specialized support for college students on the autism spectrum to facilitate their academic success.
-Each year, the COMPASS team hires academic coaches who will work closely with these undergraduate students to help them create effective study plans, organize their schedules, improve communication with professors, implement strategies to enhance learning, and provide other individualized executive functioning supports.
-Academic coaches commit to2.5 hours/week (2 hours of services, .5 hours of supervision), all of which can be used to accumulate practicum hours.
+Each year, the COMPASS team hires academic coaches who will work closely with these undergraduate students to help them create effective study plans, organize their schedules, improve communication with professors, implement strategies to enhance learning, and provide other individualized executive functioning support.
+Academic coaches commit to 2.5 hours/week (2 hours of services, .5 hours of supervision), all of which can be used to accumulate practicum hours.
 This position comes with payment at a rate of $15/hour for your services, which equates to $562/semester.
 Please email compassmetro@fdu.edu if you are interested in learning more about this position.

 In addition to some practicum and externship opportunities offered through grants or local funding, we have also had great success helping our MA/Certification students find employment as support staff in local school districts.